-• Among the species of most concern, Cx. pipiens/restuans continued to be the most prevalent during EPI week 25, with a total of 411 specimens..
+• Among the species of most concern, Cx. pipiens/restuans were the most prevalent during EPI week 29, with a total of 181 specimens.
 Cx. pipiens/restuans, the primary vector for West Nile virus (WNV), breeds in artificial containers such as catch basins, neglected swimming pools, tarps, birdbaths, buckets, discarded tires, and poorly maintained garden ponds.
 Eliminating standing water around the home is a key step in reducing populations of Cx. pipiens/restuans and other mosquito vectors.